aptend/nand2tetris/04/README.md

 - Two memory address spaces (15-bit): *instruction memory(ROM>)* and *data memory(RAM)*
 - Two 16-bit register: *D* for store data values and *A* for data and address. label     *M* means the value of Memory[A]
     > instruction memory width is 16, and space is 15-bit, it is impossible to store both op and address in only one instruction.
-Is this means no direct address in Hack?
+So there is no direct access in Hack.

 ### A-Instruction